videolan/vlc-ios/README.md

 ### Forum

-If you have any question or you're not sure it's an issue please visit our [forum](https://forum.videolan.org/).
+If you have any question or if you're not sure it's actually an issue, please visit our [forum](https://forum.videolan.org/).

 ### Issues